 How Often Should I Take a Mammogram Test?

-The age in which a woman will begin to be subjected to a mammogram and the examination’s frequency is decided by her gynaecologist and is, of course, dependent on the clinical findings present at an examination as well as the patient’s history.
+The age at which a woman will begin to be subjected to a mammogram and the examination’s frequency is decided by her gynaecologist and is, of course, dependent on the clinical findings present at an assessment and the patient’s history.

 Are There any Other Methods for Breast Check?

 Self Check: Every woman over the age of 20 is advised to follow the process of self-examination once a month.
 Proposed dates for such an examination are from the 7th to the 12th day of their menstrual cycle.
-Women who have gone through menopause should proceed with the self-examination on the first day of every month.
-If during the self-examination you discover anything unusual, such as a mass, shrinking of the skin or fluid flowing from your nipple you must contact us as soon as possible, or fill the contact form to book an appointment for a first examination and diagnosis!
+However, women who have gone through menopause should proceed with the self-examination on the first day of every month.
+Suppose during the self-examination you discover anything unusual, such as a mass, shrinking of the skin or fluid flowing from your nipple.
+In that case, you must contact us as soon as possible or fill out the contact form to book an appointment for a first examination and diagnosis!

-Ultrasound: Ultrasound is a diagnostic method, without radiation.
-It must be performed before the middle of the cycle, so the breast tissue is not swollen from the progesterone and any finding could be easily identify.
-With this method, we could see cysts and masses in the breast tissue.
-It is very useful when we are having a dense breast tissue, especially in the younger women.
-It could be performed more often than the mammogram due the lack of radiation, but it cannot replace it!
+Ultrasound: Ultrasound is a diagnostic method without radiation.
+It must be performed before the middle of the cycle so the breast tissue is not swollen from the progesterone, and any finding could be quickly identified.
+For example, we could see cysts and masses in the breast tissue with this method.
+It is beneficial to have dense breast tissue, especially in younger women.
+It could be performed more often than the mammogram due to the lack of radiation, but it cannot replace it!